• Home

 Chop the cherry tomatoes into halves and slice off the corn kernels from the cob.

-Tear off the mint leaves from the stem, do the same with the basil.
+Tear off the mint leaves from the stem, and do the same with the basil.
 Rub them between your palms to activate the aromas.

-In a large bowl, grate in the garlic cloves with a microplane.
+In a large bowl, grate the garlic cloves with a microplane.
 Add the paprika, coriander, red pepper flakes and salt.
 Drizzle in the red wine vinegar and the olive oil.
 Mix to combine.

 Add the tomatoes and corn to the large bowl.
 Toss with clean hands to coat everything in the dressing.
 Then add in the herbs and sausage and toss again a few times.
 You don’t want to toss the herbs too much or else they will get a little beat up and won’t be as vibrant.
 Taste and adjust with more salt, vinegar and oil as needed.